briankoser/sfc-listeners-guide/episodes/0137-the-sci-fi-christian-in-parallel-universes.md

 How do you reconcile God's immutability (unchangeability) with the incarnation?

-Ben says Augustine's {% workTitle "De Trinitate" %} and Aquinas's {% workTitle "Summa Theologica" %} argue that nothing in God changed with the incarnation.
+Ben says Augustine's {% work "De Trinitate" %} and Aquinas's {% work "Summa Theologica" %} argue that nothing in God changed with the incarnation.
 Nothing was added to the divine part of God.

 <div class="quote">
   {% timeLink podcast_file_url, '49:01' %}